JWBurgers/deciphering-bitcoin/References.md

 Preussner, Adolph.
 1928.
 The earliest traces of negotiable instruments. *The American Journal of Semitic Languages and Literatures*, 44, 88-107.

 Priest, Claire.
 2001.
 Currency policies and legal development in colonial America. *The Yale Law Journal*, 110, 1303-1405.

+Pryor, John.
+1977.
+The origins of the commenda contract. *Speculum*, 52, 5-37.

 Raboniwitz, Jacob.
 1956.
 Origin of the negotiable promissory note. *University of Pennsylvania Law Review*, 104, 927-939.